- About Us

 - Data Resources

 Vibrant communities often have a healthy economy with a diverse set of economic activity occurring related to job growth, business growth and attraction and a sustainable infrastructure.
-Business Retention & Expansion (BR&E) is an economic development strategy of proactively connecting with existing businesses to understand and respond to local business needs.
-Purdue Extension offers BR&E as a program for small companies (between two and 99 employees) as a method to help Indiana communities understand local business needs and respond, so that businesses grow, stay and become more committed to the community.
-Purdue Extension’s BR&E program gets integrated into the community and more involved in comprehensive strategy development at the local and regional level to assist and assess company and community needs.
+Business Retention & Expansion (BR&E) is an economic development strategy of proactively connecting with existing businesses to understand and respond to their needs.
+Purdue Extension offers BR&E as a targeted program for small companies (between 10 and 99 employees) as a method to help Indiana communities understand local business needs and respond, so that businesses grow, stay and become more committed to the community.
+Purdue Extension’s BR&E program gets further integrated into the community and more involved in comprehensive strategy development at the local and regional level to assist and assess company as well as community needs.

 Business Retention & Expansion (BR&E) is an economic development strategy of proactively connecting with existing businesses to understand and respond to local business needs.
-Special attention is given to small businesses that employ between two to 99 employees, otherwise known as Stage 1 and Stage 2 firms.
+Special attention is given to small businesses that employ between 10 to 99 employees, otherwise known as Stage 2 firms.

 Purdue Extension’s BR&E program engages the broader community in developing comprehensive business retention and expansion planning, which in turn helps businesses stay, grow and become more committed to the community.
-Engagement with the community involves education, training and providing research for each community, thus building upon their ability to assess opportunities and issues that impact their local and regional economies.
+Engagement with the community involves education, training and providing research for each community, thus building upon their ability to assess opportunities, understand local/regional resources and issues that impact their local and regional economies.
 All training, tools and resources are provided by Purdue Cooperative Extension’s Community Development Program and the Purdue Center for Regional Development.

 Existing businesses and the local workforce are key “barometers” of a community’s economic health (as a place to live, work and play).
 Research shows that small businesses are the major drivers of job growth.
 In Indiana, 85 percent of all existing businesses employ less than 100 people.
 They are the often-overlooked growth machine of the state—and the ones most likely to add new jobs to their portfolio.
 BR&E is intended to help focus the energies of community stakeholders on the economic assets that already exist in their cities, counties and regions, making them stronger and more resilient over time.